Laws of Motion MCQ for NEET

 Option c – impulse

-(b) no unbalanced force acting on the wall
+(b) no unbalanced force was acting on it

-Option d – the opposing force acts on the body.
+Option d – an opposing force acted upon it

 Also, check out: